List of Coronation Street characters introduced in 2005: Phil Nail

 Phil Nail, played by Scottish actor Clive Russell, works at the Medical Centre on Rosamund Street as a reflexologist.
 He quickly begins a relationship with receptionist Gail Platt (Helen Worth).
 Phil is very interested in the Platt family's experience with Richard Hillman (Brian Capron) because he is undertaking a Criminology course.
 Gail trusts Phil; she even allows him to record interviews with her children about their experiences with Richard.

 Gail's son David Platt (Jack P. Shepherd) does not like Phil; in fact, he despises him knowing that Phil is only wanting to know about Richard and that he does not care about Gail's children.
 He even begins a campaign to stop the relationship between Phil and Gail.
 One such example is when Phil's hand is badly injured when David intentionally slams it with a car boot lid.
 Another is where Phil pins David up against a wall and threatens him.
 David has become unhappy ever since his father Martin (Sean Wilson) has left and he does not like another man in the house telling him what to do, as that is his father's job.
-Eventually, Phil leaves the street after Gail discovers that Phil attacked David.Phil is a suspect when Gail began receiving a series of hoax letters claiming to be from the deceased Richard in 2006.
+Eventually, Phil leaves the street after Gail discovers that Phil attacked David.
+Phil is a suspect when Gail begins receiving a series of hoax letters claiming to be from the deceased Richard in 2006.
 The culprit is later revealed to have been David.